Find Affordable College Courses

 Graduate Certificates in Medicine

 There are 2 colleges and univerities across the nation that offer a graduate certificate in medicine.
-In recent years, the majority of the students getting degrees in this area were female, and 50% were from an underrepresented racial-ethnic group.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 16% were students from underrepresented racial-ethnic groups.

 Education Levels of Medicine Majors

-In 2020-2021, 6 graduate certificates were awarded to medicine majors.
+During the most recent year for which data is available, 38 people earned their graduate certificate in medicine.
 This makes it the 119th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in medicine at each degree level.